The Ohio toxic train wreck was '100% preventable' -- but there's no evidence the crew did anything wrong, investigators say

 What Norfolk Southern is now required to do

-Despite repeated questions from frustrated residents, Shaw, the CEO of Norfolk Southern, declined to answer questions regarding the wreck investigation and details about what may have caused the derailment, saying he was "prohibited" from talking about the probe.
+Despite repeated questions from frustrated residents, Shaw declined to answer questions regarding the wreck, saying he was "prohibited" from talking about the probe.

 "We're going to get the cleanup right, we're going to reimburse the citizens, we're going to invest in the long term health of this community," Shaw said.
-"I'm going to see this through, and we're going to be here.
-And we're going to work with these community leaders to help you thrive."
+"I'm going to see this through, and we're going to be here."

-"We're looking for ideas from the community on where we can help," he added.

 Norfolk Southern has been ordered by the EPA to fully clean up the wreck -- or face expensive consequences.